 All diagnostic scans are performed using a low-dose technique to minimize radiation exposure.

-Typically, patients have already had a chest X-ray before coming to DF/BWCC.
+Typically, patients have already had a chest X-ray before coming to Dana-Farber Brigham Cancer Center.
 That test may be repeated, or existing films may be viewed.
 In addition to an X-ray, your physician may recommend additional imaging.
-We use state-of-the-art imaging techniques, including:
+We use state-of-the-art imaging techniques,

 - Multidetector CT (Computerized Tomography) scan: A CT scan is often used as a follow-up to an X-ray, to provide more detailed images of your lungs and surrounding organs.